thisisharsh7/30-Days-of-code/huddle-landing-page-with-curved-sections-master/README.md

 ### What I learned

-While building this project I learned about mobile view in css and how to deal with media queries.
+While building this project I learned about mobile view in css, how to deal with media queries and adding background-image to different section.

 ## Author